acharyabidhan/resource-usage/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to this, feel free to do.
+If you'd like to contribute to this, feel free to do so.